reaver-project/reaverlib/README.md

 `token_definition` is not a template, it doesn't carry compile-time information about type.
 It is used internally as a polymorphic wrapper for internal token description.
-You should have no interest in declaring `token_definition` by yourself; here's short description of its constructors, which will be helpful when talking about `tokens_description`.
+You should have no interest in declaring `token_description` by yourself; here's short description of its constructors, which will be helpful when talking about `tokens_description`.
 This is essentially the same thing as last `token_definition` example, just not carrying type information.